yliu38/MultimoImage/README.md

 - [ ] Integrate attention visualization for model interpretability
 - [ ] Add transfer learning to improve performance on challenging structures
 - [ ] Explore additional modalities (e.g., PET) for further improvement
+- [ ] Develop real-time inference pipeline for clinical use

 ## Acknowledgements

 This project utilizes the HaN-Seg dataset for model training and evaluation.
 Special thanks to the medical imaging team for providing the annotated data.